ZECTBynmo/tacnode/README.md

 For windows, I ended up calling the library concatination script (tools/concatlibs.py) directly from vcbuild.bat

+### Project Status

+This works right now, but I wouldn't recommend trying to use it without being ready to roll up your sleeves.

+Currently, there are issues with stderr and stdout.
+Where should they go?
+It would be great to build a 'log' page that's automatically hosted and receives all output, but right now nothing happens (unless it crashes haha).

 ### To build:

 Prerequisites (Unix only):